 Now let’s briefly talk about separation.
 If it’s an oil-based mix like Italian or vinaigrette for your coleslaw, separation of oil is perfectly normal.
 Just shake the hell out of the bottle before serving, and it should be mixed evenly.

-But if it’s a dairy-based salad dressing, like Ranch, separation is a sign of quality degradation.
+But if it’s a dairy-based salad dressing, like Ranch, blue cheese dressing, or anything with yogurt, separation is a sign of quality degradation.
 The dressing isn’t necessarily bad, but it probably won’t taste that great.
-Check the label to make sure if the manufacturer recommends to toss it out or just give it a stir.
+Check the label to make sure if the manufacturer recommends tossing it out or just giving it a stir.

 If the dressing looks good, smells okay, and you don’t already store it for much longer than recommended, it’s time to give it a taste.
 Decide what to do with it based on how it tastes.